PaperMC/docs/docs/paper/dev/getting-started/paper-plugins.md

 you **must** call `ConfigurationSerialization.registerClass(Class)` before you attempt to fetch objects from configurations.

 ### Classloading Isolation
-Paper plugins are not able to access each other unless given explicit access by depending on another plugin, etc. This helps prevent Paper plugins from accidentally accessing each others' dependencies, and in general helps ensure that plugins are only able to access what they explicitly say they're depending on.
+Paper plugins are not able to access each other unless given explicit access by depending on another plugin, etc. This helps prevent Paper plugins from accidentally accessing each other's dependencies, and in general helps ensure that plugins are only able to access what they explicitly depend on.

 Paper plugins have the ability to bypass this, being able to access OTHER plugins' classloaders by adding
 ```yml